rhysd/Mstdn/README.md

 $ open-mstdn-app
 ```

-At first, a dialog which recommends to write up config is shown and JSON config file will be shown in your editor.
-You need to fill up '"name"' and `"host"` keys in `"accounts"`.
+At first, a dialog which recommends to write up config is shown and JSON config file will be open in your editor.
+You need to fill up `"name"` and `"host"` keys in first element of `"accounts"`.

 Then please try to start app again.
 Usage is the same as web client on mobile devices.
 Some shortcuts are available by default (please see below 'Customization' section).

+Supported platforms are macOS (confirmed with 10.12), Linux (hopefully) and Windows (hopefully).

 ## Customization